New in Men's Fashion this June 2022: Rimowa, Balenciaga and More

 Brunello Cucinelli

-Simplicity and elegance are big in Brunello Cucinelli’s vocabulary this season.
-White, ecru, ivory and occasional tint of grey perfectly convey the collection’s elevated and summery feel — precisely what you need to channel your inner upper-deck dandy.
+Simplicity and elegance are big in Brunello Cucinelli’s vocabulary this season, especially for its men’s fashion.
+White, ecru, ivory, and the occasional tint of grey perfectly convey the collection’s elevated and summery feel — precisely what you need to channel your inner upper-deck dandy.
+And who doesn’t love the relaxed and evergreen silhouette?

 Rimowa x Porsche